UI / Screenshots¶

 The Airflow UI makes it easy to monitor and troubleshoot your data pipelines.
 Here’s a quick overview of some of the features and visualizations you can find in the Airflow UI.

 List of the DAGs in your environment, and a set of shortcuts to useful pages.
 You can see exactly how many tasks succeeded, failed, or are currently running at a glance.
 To hide completed tasks set show_recent_stats_for_completed_runs = False

-A tree representation of the DAG that spans across time.
+A bar chart and grid representation of the DAG that spans across time.
+The top row is a chart of DAG Runs by duration, and below, task instances.
 If a pipeline is late, you can quickly see where the different steps are and identify the blocking ones.

 The graph view is perhaps the most comprehensive.
 Visualize your DAG’s dependencies and their current status for a specific run.

 The calendar view gives you an overview of your entire DAG’s history over months, or even years.
 Letting you quickly see trends of the overall success/failure rate of runs over time.

 The variable view allows you to list, create, edit or delete the key-value pair of a variable used during jobs.
 Value of a variable will be hidden if the key contains any words in (‘password’, ‘secret’, ‘passwd’, ‘authorization’, ‘api_key’, ‘apikey’, ‘access_token’) by default, but can be configured to show in cleartext.
 See Masking sensitive data.

 The Gantt chart lets you analyse task duration and overlap.
 You can quickly identify bottlenecks and where the bulk of the time is spent for specific DAG runs.